Listen to this article now

-Consequently, allowing your influencer this level of independence will help build a positive working relationship, in which they feel valued, and more motivated to put their all into recommending your business’ product or service.
+Consequently, allowing your influencer this level of independence will help build a positive working relationship, in which they feel valued, and more motivated to recommending your business’ product or service.

 What do you find most important in finding the right influencer for your business?
 Let us know in the comments.

 This article was originally published in GREY Journal.